microsoft/nni/examples/trials/network_morphism/README.md

 ### 3. Update configuration

-Modify `examples/trials/network_morphism/config.yaml` to fit your own task, note that searchSpacePath is not required in our configuration. here is the default configuration:
+Modify `examples/trials/network_morphism/cifar10/config.yaml` to fit your own task, note that searchSpacePath is not required in our configuration.
+Here is the default configuration:

 ```yaml
 authorName: default